probmods/ppaml2016/chapters/5-data.md

 note that this would be hard to do in a non-PPL (censoring is hard, non-conjugacy)

-## Inferring regular expressions

-(do both selection and replacement)

-Point of this section is that getting posterior probs. exactly right might not be so important because you're just gonna show the user a list anyway.

 ## Uncertain and reversible financial models